Dr. Ming-Han Li, Executive Director

 Dr. Li’s unique strength is his interdisciplinary professional background.
 He is a certified planner, professional engineer and professional landscape architect, with a bachelor of science degree in agricultural engineering (National Taiwan University), master of science in civil engineering (The University of Texas at Austin), both master of landscape architecture and PhD in urban and regional sciences from Texas A&M University (TAMU).

-Dr. Hannah Lebovits, Assistant Director
+Dr. Hannah Lebovits, Interim Director

 Dr. Hannah Lebovits is an applied urban scholar living in Dallas, TX.
-She currently serves as the assistant director of the Institute of Urban Studies at the University of Texas at Arlington where she works on addressing real-world problems in local communities across the North Texas region.
+She currently serves as the interim director of the Institute of Urban Studies at the University of Texas at Arlington where she works on addressing real-world problems in local communities across the North Texas region.
 Her work has appeared in academic publications, technical reports and local and national media outlets including Rolling Stone, ESPN, Bloomberg CityLab, South-by-Southwest, Dallas Magazine, Dallas Observer, Cleveland Scene, Haaretz, and others.

 Email Hannah: hannah.lebovits@uta.edu